 A document outlining how the applicant will meet the requirements outlined in PIEIA regarding the protection of the customer’s assets.
 In more detail, this includes: a) An explanation of what control systems the company is going to put in place and what measures the company is going to take to ensure that there is no money laundering, financing of terrorists, or leaking of the payers’ personal information; b) A full description of all IT, technological systems, security systems, and control mechanism systems that will be used by the business for the services they plan to offer; c) A document outlining how the company will be organized, including an explanation of any agents and branches and any planned participation in national or international payment systems.

-In addition, you will need documents providing all information required by PIEIA on those who hold qualified holdings in the company: information on all of the managers of the company, including a complete list of prior employment, a description of what they will be responsible for in the company, and evidence that each manager is trustworthy and meets all of the legal requirements outlined in PIEIA.
+In addition, you will need documents providing all information required by PIEIA on those who hold qualified holdings in the company, which is going to apply for EMI license in Estonia: information on all of the managers of the company, including a complete list of prior employment, a description of what they will be responsible for in the company, and evidence that each manager is trustworthy and meets all of the legal requirements outlined in PIEIA.
 Information on companies that either the applicant or member of management holds over 20%.
 This information needs to include the amount of share capital, the list of activities, and the extent of the holding.
 Information of the applicant’s auditor which includes name, place of residence, and personal identification code.
 If the auditor does not have a personal identification code, you can also provide a registry code or date of birth.

 The Financial Inspection of Estonia may require you to submit additional documents and information if they are not able to reach a decision based on the above information alone.
 Generally, if they ask for more information, it will because they are not convinced that the applicant has the needed resources or facilities to offer the payment services they play to offer, or they are unsure that it meets all the regulations outlined in the PIEIA, but there are some other reasons why they may ask for more information, so there is no need to worry.